Taaniya/predicting-earnings-for-new-games-with-NNs/README.md

-Predicting earnings for new games using Tensorflow Neural Networks
+Predicting earnings for new games using neural network built using tensorflow

 ### Contents